maride/librucksack/README.md

 Yes please!
 There is still alot of functionality missing.

-As a start, why don't you have a look for *TODO!* markers inside the source code?
+As a start, why don't you have a look for *TODO* markers inside the source code?